Sanders will attend next debate despite pause after heart procedure, campaign says

 The campaign said on Wednesday that Sanders would stay off the campaign trail “until further notice.”

+But the candidate's wife Jane Sanders highlighted in a statement on Thursday that "we expect Bernie will be discharged and on a plane back to Burlington before the end of the weekend.
+He'll take a few days to rest, but he's ready to get back out there and is looking forward to the October debate.”

+She noted that "Bernie is up and about.
+Yesterday, he spent much of the day talking with staff about policies, cracking jokes with the nurses and doctors, and speaking with his family on the phone.
+His doctors are pleased with his progress, and there has been no need for any additional procedures."

-And Sanders officials confirmed to Fox News that they’ve postponed a $1.3 million TV ad buy in Iowa that was supposed to hit airwaves in the first caucus state starting on Thursday.
-The campaign announced the ad buy earlier in the week.
+Sanders officials confirmed to Fox News on Wednesday that they’ve postponed running their first TV commercial of the campaign.
+The spot in Iowa was supposed to hit airwaves in the first caucus state starting on Thursday.
+The campaign announced the $1.3 million ad buy earlier in the week.

 But a senior campaign official told Fox News that overall, “campaign operations are continuing as usual” while the senator is sidelined.